All You Need To Know About Rioja

 Rioja Oriental (previously Baja) is the largest and most eastern subzone.
 It is typically flatter, hotter and dryer than Rioja Alta and Alavesa.
 Vineyards in the areas with higher elevation and proximity to the River Ebro enjoy a cooling effect which helps to evenly ripen the grapes during the hot summer months.

-Kevin O'Brien and Darren Hogan Store Manager, O'Briens Beacon South Quarter, snapped at the Marqués de Murrieta winery on the O'Briens team trip to Rioja
+Kevin O'Brien and Darren Hogan, Store Manager at O'Briens Carrickmines, snapped at the Marqués de Murrieta winery on the O'Briens team trip to Rioja

 Grape varieties and blending